 What to do with mojo pork leftovers?

 - Tacos: Shred the leftover pork and use it as a filling for tacos.
 Add some shredded lettuce, chopped tomatoes, and a dollop of sour cream or guacamole for a delicious and easy meal.
+See how to throw a taco bar party.

 - Cuban Sandwiches: Layer the leftover pork on a toasted bun with some sliced cheese, pickles, and mustard for a tasty and hearty sandwich.